-Since light source consists of natural one and artificial one, in most cases when concerning the color accuracy of objects, we take natural light source like daylight as the reference and use CRI to measure the artificial light.
+Since light source consists of natural one and artificial one, in most cases when concerning the color accuracy of objects, we take natural light source like daylight as the reference and use CRI to measure the artificial light like video light.

 - To measure and compare how the color reflected under the artificial light source

 Take sunlight as an example.
 All the colors in the spectrum constitutes sunlight which appears white, yet how the colors of the object under sunlight demonstrate merely depends on how it reflects under sunlight.